iComics/iComics-Issues/README.md

 ## When making a feature request

 Please explain what you are envisioning with as much detail as possible, including how you think the feature would work, and what its UI would potentially look like.
 Feature requests that are just a couple of words aren't the easiest to follow, and sometimes look like they haven't been properly considered beforehand. ;)

-If you've got a bug/feature you'd like to submit, but don't want to register for a GitHub account, feel free to send me an email at ***feedback AT icomics DOT co***.

 ---